 Training for the sake of training achieves no meaningful change at an individual or organisational level and can be frustrating for all parties.
 I work with you to bring everyone on board by making my training relevant to all.
 My approach of working has been recognised with the national Ethnic Minority Welsh Woman Achievement Award (2021) for Management and Leadership.

 I offer a range of tailor made training courses across equality, diversity, inclusion, and wellbeing issues.
-These can be delivered online or in house (Government and safety precautions permitting).
+These can be delivered online or in house.
 I work with every client to create a bespoke workshop that meets the needs of your team.
 I can accommodate everything from one-hour introductions to half and full day workshops.
 If you feel your organisation would benefit from hiring me to work with your staff on a longer term basis to consult on your institutional practices and policies to develop cultural competency this is a service I also offer.

 If you want to find out more about any of the sessions please be in touch.
 My introductory workshops are designed to be a taster and fit in with the busiest schedules.
 All these sessions can be increased to suit your team’s needs.
 We can work together to create a programme that works for you.